 - John R. Baltzell (1827-1893), American politician, Mayor of Madison, Wisconsin, 1879-80

-- Jean P. J. Baltzell, American Democrat politician, Delegate to Democratic National Convention from New York, 1956
+- Jean P. J. Baltzell, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1956

 - William Baltzell Ebbert (1846-1927), American officer and adjutant in the Union Army, newspaper publisher, author, farmer, businessman, and poet